ODNZSL/nzsl-online/CONTRIBUTING.md

 ### Attribution

-Going forward we expect to make amendments and updates to this document and README.
+Going forward we expect to make amendments and updates to this document and the README.md.
-We welcome contributions to documents as well as code.
+We welcome contributions to markdown documents as well as code.

 One good resource for writing a CONTRIBUTING.md is [Mozilla Science Lab](https://mozillascience.github.io/working-open-workshop/contributing/)